lamini-ai/llm-operator/README.md

 def setAge(self, age: int):
 ```

-To make this an understandable to an LLM like `OnboardingOperator`, a natural language description can be prompt-engineered to explain what it does, e.g. `set the age of a person`.
+To make this understandable to an LLM like `OnboardingOperator`, a natural language description can be prompt-engineered to explain what it does, e.g. `set the age of a person`.
 ```
 def setAge(self, age: int):
     """